mattbal/TravelAtlas/README.md

 To build this application, we will use a cross platform language that supports both Android and iOS, create a database of different vacation options, and pull in airfare and hotel cost data from the Internet.

+## Run the app

+TODO: Add more info to this section once we finish the app.
+When the app is done, we will do a production build in react-native that will compile all the code into just a few files.

 ## Setup for Development

+If you want to perform development work on the app, follow these steps.

 ### Prerequisites